-- B.1.
 Saudi Arabia's Capital Market Authority (CMA) on 18 August issued new rules allowing foreign investors to buy shares directly in initial public offerings (IPOs).
 The change is part of a broader aim to lower Saudi Arabia's overreliance on oil export revenue and help the government earn billions of dollars by selling some of their state-owned assets.
 One of these assets is the Saudi Arabian Oil Co., or Aramco, which has an estimated value of around US\$2 trillion?
-The government expects to earn as much as US\$100 billion by selling 5 percent of Aramco in an IPO expected to take place in 2017. - a.
-As per above case Saudi organization facing problems due to oil pricing.
-Is it an encouraging step for the organization to issue the IPO like this. - b.
-The changes in the policy by Saudi government will increase the completion in the oil market or just a step to generate the money. - B.2.
-Mention ten organizations of Petroleum sector and their present projects in India. - B.3.
-Describe top ten factors which are affecting crude oil prices in world.
+The government expects to earn as much as US\$100 billion by selling 5 percent of Aramco in an IPO expected to take place in 2017.

+C.1 As per above case Saudi organization facing problems due to oil CO-2 15 pricing.
+Is it an encouraging step for the organization to issue the IPO like marks this?
+C.2.
+The changes in the policy by Saudi government will increase the CO-2 15 completion in the oil market or just a step to generate the money. marks

-SECTION- 3
+SECTION-D